 There are two ways to report royalty income.
 If the royalty comes from your ordinary business operations, it should be included in your gross revenues on Schedule C. For example, if you are an author who receives royalties from books, that income goes on Schedule C.

-On the other hand, if you receive royalties from an investment in a mining operation, and mining is not a part of your business, you would report the royalty income on Schedule E.
+On the other hand, if you receive royalties from an investment in a mining operation, and mining is not a part of your business, you would report the income from royalty income on Schedule E.

 Royalty income also goes in Part I of Schedule E. Under Type of Property, enter code 6 to indicate the income is coming from a royalty rather than a rental.
 Enter your total royalty income on line 4.